DataDog/hiring-engineers/answers.md

 ### Metric Monitor

-In this example, we create a new Metric Monitor that watches the average of the custom metric `hvd.my_metric` that will alert if it's above the following values over the past 5 minutes:
+In this example, we create a new Metric Monitor that watches the average of the custom metric `hvd.my_metric` and will alert if it's above the following values over the past 5 minutes:

 - Warning threshold of 500